Bottle cap: Linerless designs – land seal (crab’s claw)

 A popular general purpose linerless sealing mechanism which can be used on most all bottles.
 The design typically features a 0.045” molded inner flange which when applied with normal application torque compresses to approximately one-half of its thickness while sealing against the bottle lip.
 The liner creates a watertight seal with a bottle having a minimum 0.065” wide sealing surface which is free of nicks, burrs or irregularities.
-This style linerless mechanism is available in popular dispensing caps, and has the advantage of being simpler & cheaper to manufacture.
+This style linerless mechanism is available in popular dispensing caps and has the advantage of being simpler & cheaper to manufacture.

 Promotional use

 Soda companies particularly use caps for promotion.
 A message is printed on the inside of the cap and people with the right message may win a prize.
 Since the bottle must be purchased to determine the message and win, people usually purchase more of the drink to increase their chances of winning.
 Some companies print interesting facts, riddles or games on the inside of caps.

-A long-running promotion by the Coca-Cola company was the MyCokeRewards program started in 2006; most caps have an alphanumeric code that can be input to their website in return for points.
+A long-running promotion by the Coca-Cola company was the MyCokeRewards program started in 2006, whereby an alphanumeric code printed on the inside of the cap could be entered on Coca-Cola's website in return for points.

+Collecting

+Bottle cap collecting is the hobby of collecting metallic crown caps or other bottle caps.
+The hobby may or may not include drinking beverages that have been sealed with crown caps.
+Opening bottles with traditional openers may damage the crown caps, thus some collectors use automatic bottle openers to avoid any substantial damage to the crown caps.

+Poul Høegh Poulsen is the Guinness record holder for the largest collection in the world with over 101,700 bottle caps.
+However, according to another source, the largest collection is hold by Günter Offermann, who has total of 202,600 caps as of 2013.
+There is also a record for longest line of bottle caps, which is 87,575 bottle caps.